samuelrey/gallery-search/README.md

 -   Transform data from the API to a normalized data structure.
 The result is the ImageContainer can focus on presentation.
 -   Open image in modal on click.
 The result is that the user can have a larger view of the image and ImageContainer can keep the search results in memory.
 -   Use custom hook instead of context to manage Modal state.
 The result is simpler and more narrowly focused logic.
+-   Inject Imgur service as a prop to the SearchForm.
+The result is that SearchForm will be testable and the backing service can be swapped.

 ## Areas for Improvement